 What is a bitcoin?

 Bitcoin is a digital currency, with transactions stored on a public, digital ledger.

-Three years later, Nakamoto sent Bitcoin developer Mike Hearn a brief email to say “I’ve moved on to other things,” that the future of Bitcoin was in “good hands,” and quietly disappeared.
-His/her identity is still a mystery.
+Three years later, Nakamoto sent bitcoin developer Mike Hearn a brief email that said “I’ve moved on to other things,” and that the future of bitcoin was in “good hands”.
+Nakamoto quietly disappeared.
+His or her identity is still a mystery.

-But if you had bought $100 worth of Bitcoin back on January 1, 2011, you would have paid 30 cents a coin.
-You’d have had to endure a bumpy journey as the price has had a rollercoaster ride, but, come February, 21 2019 each of those Bitcoins was valued at $3,887, making your humble US$100 now worth $1,295,653 (ignoring fees).
+But if you had bought $100 (£65) worth of bitcoin back on 1 January 2011, you would have paid 30 cents a coin.
+You would have had to endure a bumpy journey as the price has had a rollercoaster ride.
+At the time of writing, each of those bitcoins was valued at $57,566, making your humble $100 now worth $19.17m (excluding fees).